sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

   }
 ```

-### Show EditListingRulesPanel in EditListingWizard
+### Show EditListingAccessoriesPanel in EditListingWizard

 Almost there!
-We still need to add the RULES tab handling to
+We still need to add the ACCESSORIES tab handling to
 EditListingWizard.

 ```shell